Ay Amor (Fonseca song)

 "Ay Amor" (Oh My Love) is a Latin pop song by Colombian recording artist Fonseca.
-It was released as the third radio-single from his fourth studio album Ilusión (2011) on August 31, 2012.
-On October 9, 2012, the song was released digitally with a dance version produced by Fainal.
+It was released as the third radio single from his fourth studio album, Ilusión (2011), on August 31, 2012.
+On October 9, 2012, the song was digitally released with a dance version produced by Fainal.

 Music video

-The music video was first released onto Fonseca's official YouTube channel on September 6, 2012.
-It was directed by Pablo García, whom had worked in the video of his last single "Eres Mi Sueño", and was co-directed by the same Fonseca.
-The music video was shot in Miami and features the Colombian actress and model Carolina Gómez, with a black long outfit and a blue wig.
-As of July 20, 2013 the video has reached 1,82 million views on YouTube.
+The music video was first released on Fonseca's official YouTube channel on September 6, 2012.
+It was directed by Pablo García, who had previously worked on the video for his last single "Eres Mi Sueño," and was co-directed by Fonseca himself.
+The music video was shot in Miami and features Colombian actress and model Carolina Gómez, wearing a black long outfit and a blue wig.
+As of July 20, 2013, the video has reached 1.82 million views on YouTube.